Guides and Surveys iOS SDK

 2. In the Project navigator, select your app's target.

-3. On the Info tab, locate the URL Types section.
+3. On the Info tab, locate or add the URL Types section.

 4. Add a new URL type with the following values:

-• Identifier: Provide a descriptive name, like AmplitudeURLScheme.
+• URL identifier: Provide a descriptive name, like AmplitudeURLScheme.

 • URL Schemes: Paste the value you copied from Amplitude, for example amp-abc123.